Wilson Family Scholarship in memory of William Cooper

 While visiting the museum, members of the family viewed a display dedicated to William Cooper.
-As supporters of the Centre with a passion for helping indigenous youth, they envisaged a scholarship in William Cooper's memory which would assist indigenous students in a practical way during their academic years.
+As supporters of the JHC with a passion for helping indigenous youth, they envisaged a scholarship in William Cooper’s memory that would assist indigenous students in a practical way during their academic years.
 The JHC saw the scholarship as an extension of its work in the community.

-The JHC has had a long association with the indigenous community due to a common history of parallels and intersections with the Jewish community.
-Both have a long history and connection to their land.
-Jewish tribes and Aboriginal tribes foster a strong sense of belonging, culture, respect and history.
+The JHC has had a long association with the indigenous community because of a history of parallels and intersections with the experiences of the Jewish community.
+Both communities have strong connections with their land.
+Also, Jewish tribes and Aboriginal groups foster a strong sense of belonging, culture, respect and history.

-Today we enjoy regular visits from Galiamble and indigenous students in schools across the state.
+Today we enjoy regular visits from Galiamble Men’s Recovery Centre and indigenous students from schools across the state.
 We value this relationship and the opportunity to talk about the contribution of both communities to each other.

-Aboriginal Australians are proud of the courage of Aboriginal activist, William Cooper, whose story of was rediscovered by the Jewish Holocaust Centre.
-Cooper's work further cemented the relationship of the JHC with the aboriginal people and in more recent times Cooper's human rights contribution has been acknowledged by the Victorian Government with mention in Parliament and the naming of significant buildings around Melbourne.
+Aboriginal Australians are proud of the courage of an Aboriginal activist, William Cooper, whose story was rediscovered by the Jewish Holocaust Centre.
+Cooper’s work further cemented the relationship of the JHC with Aboriginal people.
+More recently Cooper’s human rights contribution has been acknowledged by the Victorian Government with a mention in Parliament and the naming of significant buildings around Melbourne.

-The scholarship commenced at Deakin and Monash Universities in 2013 with whom the JHC has collaborated for a number of years.
+The scholarship began at Deakin and Monash Universities in 2013 with whom the JHC has collaborated for a number of years.
 The first recipients were announced in 2014.
-The success of this program has prompted the Wilson family to extend the scholarships to Melbourne University and RMIT (commencing in 2016).
+The success of this program prompted the Wilson family to extend the scholarships to Melbourne University and RMIT.